2022–23 Michigan State Spartans men's basketball team: Kentucky

 MSU faced another top-five team, No. 4-ranked Kentucky, at Gainbridge Fieldhouse in the first game of the Champions Classic on November 15.
 The Spartans played well, keeping within striking distance of the Wildcats throughout the first half and led 36–34 at the half.
 In the second half, neither team could run away with the game and the Spartans trailed by two when Kentucky big man Oscar Tshiebwe blocked AJ Hoggard's layup attempt out of bounds with four seconds remaining.
 On the ensuing inbound play, Malik Hall found himself wide open in front of the basket for a dunk to tie the game and force overtime.
 After Tshiebwe fouled out in overtime, the Spartans again found themselves down by two with seven seconds remaining.
 Taking the ball out from under the Kentucky basket, Hoggard hit Walker breaking down the court who found Hall and was again wide open for a dunk to tie the game.
-In the second overtime, UK went up 76–73 before the Spartans closed the game on a 10–0 run including two dunks from Mady Sissoko on a assists from Walker.
+In the second overtime, UK went up 76–73 before the Spartans closed the game on a 10–0 run including two dunks from Mady Sissoko on an assists from Walker.
 Joey Hauser led the Spartans with 23 points while Hall added 20 in the win.
 The 86–77 win moved MSU to 2–1 on the season.